nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Configuring Class Manager : `config`

 <box type="warning" seamless>

 **Caution:**
 Configuring Class Manager resets the class details (grades, attendance and class participation details) of all students.
-This cannot be undone.
-It is recommended to configure Class Manager before adding students."
+This **cannot** be undone.
+It is recommended to configure Class Manager before adding students.
 </box>

 Before you begin using Class Manager, it is recommended that you configure the number of tutorials and assignments that your module has.
-This can be done using the `config` command, and allows Class Manager to automatically generate the correct number of class details fields for each student.
-Class Manager can be configured at any time, but do take note of the warning above regarding loss of student data.
-If Class Manager is configured after adding students, each student will have the correct number of tutorials and assignments, but their class details data will be reset.
+This can be done using the `config` command, and allows Class Manager to automatically generate the correct number of class details fields for each student. <br><br>
+Class Manager can be configured _at any time_, but do take note of the warning above regarding **loss** of student data.
+If Class Manager is configured after adding students, each student will have the correct number of tutorials and assignments, but their class details data will be **reset**.

 Format: `config #t/TUTORIAL_COUNT #a/ASSIGNMENT_COUNT`

-* TUTORIAL_COUNT and ASSIGNMENT_COUNT must be 0 or a positive integer.
+* `TUTORIAL_COUNT` and `ASSIGNMENT_COUNT` must be 0 or a positive integer.
-* Inputting the same TUTORIAL_COUNT or ASSIGNMENT_COUNT as the previous configuration will also reset the class details of all students.
+* Inputting the same `TUTORIAL_COUNT` or `ASSIGNMENT_COUNT` as the previous configuration will also **reset** the class details of all students.

 Examples:
 * `config #t/13 #a/1`